akhileshjyani05/Task-Manager/README.md

 - Edit tasks by clicking the edit button
 - Mark tasks complete with the complete button
 - Search tasks using the search bar
-- Track progress with the visual progress bar
+- Track progress with the visual progress bar.